Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Proving That

-Note that the above definition of language $L_s^i$ technically can be done by adding a new tape to $U$ as a counter to count up to for a fixed $i\in\mathbb{N}_1$, meaning that $U$ turns itself off when the counter of tape $3$ exceeds or the counter of the newly added tape exceeds Obviously, for each $i\in\mathbb{N}_1$, $L_s^i$ is a truncation of $L_s$.
+Note that the above definition of language $L_s^i$ technically can be realized by adding a new tape to $U$ as a counter to count up to for a fixed $i\in\mathbb{N}_1$.
+(An alternative construction of languages $L_s^{'i}$ satisfying $L_s^{'i}\subseteq L_s^i$ that does not require an additional counter tape is given in Appendix \ref{sec:a_new_construction_of_lsi}.)
+With the extra tape, $U$ is forced to halt when either the counter on tape $3$ exceeds or the counter on the newly added tape exceeds Obviously, for each $i\in\mathbb{N}_1$, $L_s^i$ is a truncation of $L_s$.